 He also mentions Tehching Hsieh’s One Year Performance, 1980 – 1981, which was curated by FACT for the Liverpool Biennial in 2010.
 The exhibition documented one year in which Hsieh punched a clocking-on machine every hour for a year.
 Every time he clocked on, a frame of 16mm film was taken and a time-lapse movie was formed.
 Hsieh was interrogating the idea of wasted time.
 “It was an extremely formal, regimented artwork.
 He managed to get up every hour for the duration of the year, except for 133 times, and then he made this extremely beautiful artwork out of the documentation, which FACT displayed.”
 Stubbs shows me the photography, and I notice the length of his hair changing as time passes.
 Boredom and bodily-punishment appear oddly calming on paper.

 There have been many seminal exhibitions at FACT over the past 15 years.
-Readers might remember Shia LaBeouf’s #TOUCHMYSOUL performative exhibition with Rönkkö and Turner in 2015 – but it was 2017’s HEWILLNOTDIVIDEUS, in response to Donald Trump’s election as US President, which caught international attention when it angered members of an alt-right discussion board on 4chan.
-After being forced to remove his live webcam stream from outside New York’s Museum Of The Moving Image, LaBeouf started a live-stream of a white flag bearing the words ‘HE WILL NOT DIVIDE US’, and the alt-right tracked down its location using a variety of complex methods.
+Readers might remember Shia LaBeouf’s #TOUCHMYSOUL performative exhibition with Nastja Sãde Rönkkö and Luke Turner in 2015 – but it was 2017’s HEWILLNOTDIVIDEUS, in response to Donald Trump’s election as US President, which caught international attention when it angered members of an alt-right discussion board on 4chan.
+After being forced to remove their live webcam stream from outside New York’s Museum Of The Moving Image, LaBeouf, Rönkkö and Turner started a live-stream of a white flag bearing the words ‘HE WILL NOT DIVIDE US’, and the alt-right tracked down its location using a variety of complex methods.
 After a bizarre series of events that resembled a message board game of capture the flag, it appeared on the roof of FACT.
 Within hours, it had been taken down due to trespassers.
 The whole escapade was an important reminder of how powerful art can be in the digital age, and of its potential to reach masses of people.
-In a beautiful example of irony, the alt-right’s desire to silence LaBeouf only reinforced his message.
+In a beautiful example of irony, the alt-right’s desire to silence the three artists only reinforced their message.